clague17/puzzleHunt/README.md

 # puzzleHunt

+Held during O(Week) in Spring 2019.

-# This is a simple heroku app to implement the grading and stuff for our puzzle hunt!
+# This is a simple heroku app to implement the grading for our puzzle hunt!
 # The app is hosted [here](https://oweekpuzzlehunt19.herokuapp.com/ "heroku app")